-The popular annual three-day Gulmarg Winter Festival is held here where artists from the fields of music, films, theatre, literature, and photography display their talent.
+The popular annual three-day Gulmarg winter Festival is held here where artists from the fields of music, films, theatre, literature, and photography display their talent.
 Skiing, hiking, trekking are some of the best India points of interest in this little Himalayan region.

 Ziro Valley, Arunachal Pradesh

 Ziro is a town located near Itanagar, the capital city of Arunachal Pradesh.
-The place has tribal groups and is home to Apa Tani tribe.
+The place has tribal groups and is home to the Apa Tani tribe.
 The pleasant climate throughout the year makes it a favored travel destination among travelers.
 The quaint village, Pine Hills, with rice fields and vibrant flora makes the town a soulful and serene spot.
 Visitors can either relax in the lap of nature or entertain themselves with the treks.